DDB: Diffusion Driven Balancing to Address Spurious Correlations: Problem setup

 To clarify, we provide a quick example from CelebA dataset~\cite{liu2015deeplearningfaceattributes}.
 The objective in CelebA is to classify images of celebrities as blond or non-blond.
 Hence, the hair color serves as the core feature.
 However, other attributes, such as gender (male/female) and hair length (short/long), may correlate with the label (blond/non-blond) due to the peculiar composition of the dataset.
 Specifically, most images of blond individuals in the dataset are of women with long hair.
 This leads to a spurious correlation between female gender and long hair with the blond hair color.

-Based on different combinations of $(c, s)$, a dataset can be partitioned into distinct groups.
-The \textit{majority group} comprises most of the samples in the dataset.
-Those samples also contain spurious feature ($s_{maj}$).
-Due to the correlation between $s_{maj}$ and the label, the classifier learns to rely on them for prediction.
-However, on encountering samples where this correlation does not hold, the classifier fails to generalize \cite{xiao2020noisesignalroleimage, geirhos2022imagenettrainedcnnsbiasedtexture}.
-We follow the common convention of referring to the data group on which $f$'s performance is the worst as the \textit{worst group}.
+A dataset can be partitioned into majority and minority groups based on $(c, s)$ combinations, where majority samples contain a spurious feature ($s_{\text{maj}}$).
+In the Structural Causal Model (SCM)~\cite{Pearl_2009} view, this creates a backdoor path $s_{\text{maj}} \rightarrow Y$, leading the classifier to rely on those features.
+Consequently, it fails to generalize when the correlation breaks \cite{xiao2020noisesignalroleimage, geirhos2022imagenettrainedcnnsbiasedtexture}.
+Following common convention, we refer to the group on which $f$'s performance is worst as the \textit{worst group}.